The Knox Made in Watson, one of North Canberra’s favourite restaurants. Photo: Daniella Jukic, We Are Found.

 Everyone loves a night out for dinner!
 Whether it’s a special occasion or you don’t feel like cooking, a trip to a restaurant can be a lovely way to spend an evening.

-Canberra is lucky enough to be home to many of delicious restaurants, but believe it or not, they can be found elsewhere than the city centre!
-As Northern Canberra expands and grows, more and more amazing restaurants will continue to open, and the CBD might not always be the most convenient spot for you to visit.
+Canberra is lucky enough to be home to many excellent restaurants, but believe it or not, they can be found not just in the city centre.
+As Northern Canberra expands, more and more amazing restaurants will continue to open, and the CBD might not always be the most convenient spot for you to visit.

 What makes a great restaurant?